 Simple English definitions for legal terms

-Read a random definition: memorandum disposition
+Read a random definition: in clientela

 A double-fraction problem is a situation that can happen when someone owns a part of something, like minerals, and they want to sell or keep a part of it.
 The problem happens when it's not clear if they are selling or keeping all of their part or just a part of their part.
 For example, if someone owns half of the minerals and they say they want to sell "half of the minerals," it's not clear if they mean all of their half or just a part of their half.
 This can cause confusion and disagreements.